department-of-veterans-affairs/vets-website/_disability/5-special-claims-prestabilization.md

 <div markdown="1">

-A prestabilization rating is a temporary rating normally assigned to recently separated Veterans with an unstable disability and an immediate need for services and support.
+A prestabilization rating is a temporary rating that can be  assigned to recently separated Veterans with an unstable disability and an immediate need for services and support.
 Prestabilization ratings may be granted at 50% or 100%, depending on the severity of the disability, and continue for one year after discharge from active service.

 </div>